ianw1974/zimbra-build-scripts/README.md

 ## Building Zimbra

 First edit the ```config.build``` if necessary as this will build ```9.0.0``` by default.
 This will ensure you are building for the version you want.
 By default, ```02-build-zimbra.sh``` will create and build under ```/home/git/zimbra``` and everything related to the build will be located here.
-This ensures your system stays tidy during the build process.
+This ensures your system stays tidy during the build process (everything will be placed under /home/git/zimbra - about 59+ directories).
 If you really want to build it somewhere else then edit the script and change the variables as seen below:

 ```
 # Variables